timlegge/docker-snmpsim-openDCIM/README.md

 sensor | Internal Humidity | .1.3.6.1.4.1.21239.5.1.2.1.6.1 | 1
 sensor | External Temperature 1 | .1.3.6.1.4.1.21239.5.1.4.1.5.2 | 0.1
 sensor | External Temperature 2 | .1.3.6.1.4.1.21239.5.1.4.1.5.3 | 0.1

+#### Geist Responses
+The simulator uses the built in variation modules to provide changable values for some of the OIDs:

+   1. OID values for temperature are set using a numeric between 100 and 300 (0.1 multiplier)
+   2. OID value for Humidity is set using a numeric between  25 and 50

+Both increment until the values wraps and then repeats

 ### APC Power Distribution Units
 The following settings are common for the following devices:
    1. AP7902B